Tennessee Home Staging

 The fewer distractions in your home, the better chance potential buyers are able to focus on all of the great features of the house that made you fall in love with it originally.
 Put yourself in the buyer’s shoes.
 Would you be able to look past clutter and see the home itself?
 Let’s be real; you are selling your home, not the fancy throw rugs, dining tables, patio furniture and couches.
 By removing an excess of furniture, this allows the buyer to focus on your homes best features.
 Such as; the soaring ceilings, a beautiful staircase, gorgeous trimwork, etc. If you do this, you will allow buyers to see the beauty of your home with less distractions, resulting in a potentially faster sale and a higher sale price.

-We know it’s no fun keeping your kitchen dressed to the nines everyday, but it is important that the new buyers can see the amount of counter space.
-The larger your kitchen and countertop appears, the better.
+We know it’s no fun when you are selling to keep your house dressed to the nines- I mean you still have to live there, but it is important that the new buyers can see the amount of counter space in the kitchens and bathrooms.
+The larger your kitchen and bathrooms appears, the better.
 A lot of home buyers have outgrown their current home and are looking for more space.
-The last thing you want to do is leave the kitchen filled with unnecessary appliances and things, providing the impression that the space is less than it really is.
+The last thing you want to do is leave the kitchen or bathroom with your personal stuff, providing the impression that the space is less than it really is.
 Give potential buyers the freedom to imagine their belongings on the counters and their level of interest will skyrocket.

 Remember Cluttered homes make buyers feel uncomfortable.